C# 9 Record type

 Performance

-records value equality works measurably faster than struct’s one.
+s value equality works measurably faster than struct’s one.

 How to choose between class, struct, record (class vs record)